Making compost for a beautiful garden is fairly simple. Even small gardens can have a neat little compost bin tucked in a corner.

 There is also DIY plans for making your own if you wish.
 Just google it or see my Pinterest board for Composting.

 Do you want to make instant compost?
-Click here and I show you how!
+Click here to create the easiest compost ever!

 For more on getting started on a garden read my Start a Lazy Gal’s Garden.